Alyen28/Street-Paws/README.md

 # Street Paws

-A website to raise awareness about stray animals 🧡💚
+A website created to raise awareness about stray animals 🧡💚

 ## 🚀 Live Demo